Arabic alphabet: Vowel omission

 A normal text is composed only of a series of consonants plus vowel-lengthening letters; thus, the word qalb, "heart", is written qlb, and the word qalaba "he turned around", is also written qlb.
 To write qalaba without this ambiguity, we could indicate that the l is followed by a short a by writing a fatḥah above it.

 To write qalb, we would instead indicate that the l is followed by no vowel by marking it with a diacritic called sukūn, like this: قلْب.
 This is one step down from full vocalization, where the vowel after the q would also be indicated by a fatḥah: قَلْب.

 The Qurʾān is traditionally written in full vocalization.

 The long i sound in some editions of the Qur’ān is written with a kasrah followed by a diacritic-less y, and long u by a ḍammah followed by a bare w.
 In others, these y and w carry a sukūn.
 Outside of the Qur’ān, the latter convention is extremely rare, to the point that y with sukūn will be unambiguously read as the diphthong //aj//, and w with sukūn will be read //aw//.

-For example, the letters m-y-l can be read like English meel or mail, or (theoretically) also like mayyal or mayil.
+For example, the letters m-y-l can be read like English meal or mail, or (theoretically) also like mayyal or mayil.
 But if a sukūn is added on the y then the m cannot have a sukūn (because two letters in a row cannot be sukūnated), cannot have a ḍammah (because there is never an uy sound in Arabic unless there is another vowel after the y), and cannot have a kasrah (because kasrah before sukūnated y is never found outside the Qur’ān), so it must have a fatḥah and the only possible pronunciation is //majl// (meaning mile, or even e-mail).
 By the same token, m-y-t with a sukūn over the y can be mayt but not mayyit or meet, and m-w-t with a sukūn on the w can only be mawt, not moot (iw is impossible when the w closes the syllable).